murph7andrew/murph7andrew/README.md

 Designing, maintaining, building, and inevitably troubleshooting infrastructure.

-Continually learning, tinkering in infrastructure as code, infrastructure automation, and configuration management.
+Continually learning and tinkering in infrastructure as code, infrastructure automation, and configuration management.